GaetanoPiazzolla/gaetanopiazzolla.github.io/_posts/2024-27-06-fb-springsec.md

 {% endhighlight %}

-As you can see, the method is protected by the ADMIN authority, which means in practice that if the user does not have in the Authentication table the correct "Claims.authorities", the request will be rejected with a 403 error.
+As you can see, the method is protected by the ADMIN authority, which means in practice that if the user does not have in the Authentication table the correct "_Claims.authorities_", the request will be rejected with a 403 error.

 ## Conclusion

-In this short tutorial we have seen some updated configurations to play with Firebase Auth and Spring Security.
-I want to thank the original author of the article, [Sebastijan Comsysto](https://medium.com/@sebastijan.comsysto) that inspired me to write this one.
+In this short tutorial, we have seen some updated configurations to play with Firebase Auth and Spring Security.
+I want to thank the original author of the article, [Sebastijan Comsysto](https://medium.com/@sebastijan.comsysto) who inspired me to write this one.

-Have a good one!
+Have fun!